Anduin2017/HSharp/README.md

 ## Only Two Functions

-* Deserialize and analyse Html
+* Deserialize and analyse HTML
 * Build HTML using C#

 ## How to install